fredldotme/libscheisse/README.md

 libscheisse is a single-purpose C++ library that puts emphasis in sentences using the word "Scheiße".

-It provides two functions to interact with the library's functionality:
+It provides three functions to interact with the library's functionality:

 - `analyse`: Iterates through input and provides an analysis about the German grammar rules
 - `verscheissern`: Sprinkles emphasis on the input based on flags provided as a parameter
+- `defaultScheissFlags`: Default selection of flags to influence sentence generation

 Usecases include: